Parametric polymorphism: Impredicative polymorphism

+Generalizations of the notion of rank

+Leivant's notion of rank can be generalized to symbols other than quantifiers with a simple, suitable substitution.
+For example, it can be applied to the (constructor of) intersection types.
+However, the rank-based type hierarchy that results can have different properties.
+For instance, type inference for rank-3 and above system F remains undecidable (as detailed above), however, for intersection types, type inference is decidable for all finite ranks.

 Bounded parametric polymorphism

 In 1985, Luca Cardelli and Peter Wegner recognized the advantages of allowing bounds on the type parameters.
 Many operations require some knowledge of the data types, but can otherwise work parametrically.
 For example, to check whether an item is included in a list, we need to compare the items for equality.
 In Standard ML, type parameters of the form ’’a are restricted so that the equality operation is available, thus the function would have the type ’’a × ’’a list → bool and ’’a can only be a type with defined equality.
 In Haskell, bounding is achieved by requiring types to belong to a type class; thus the same function has the type $\mathrm{Eq} \, \alpha \, \Rightarrow \alpha \, \rightarrow \left[\alpha \right] \rightarrow \mathrm{Bool}$ in Haskell.
-In most object-oriented programming languages that support parametric polymorphism, parameters can be constrained to be subtypes of a given type (see Subtype polymorphism and the article on Generic programming).
+In most object-oriented programming languages that support parametric polymorphism, parameters can be constrained to be subtypes of a given type (see the articles Subtype polymorphism and Generic programming).